vmikhav/teajudge/README.md

 Read this article in other languages : [Українська](README.uk_UA.md), [Русский](README.ru_RU.md)

 **TeaJudge** - self-hosted web environment for programming skills assessment for universities, colleges and programming courses.
 It comes with these features:
+- Playback of answer input
+- Comparison of answers
 - Answer template with non-editable blocks
 - Marking task conditions with LaTeX and Markdown
 - Grouping tasks in courses